Shaquille O’Neal’s Height and Shoe Size: Discover the NBA Legend’s Staggering Stats

 Yann Herrmann helps launch Shaquille O'Neal's menswear collection at Macy's Herald SquareYann Herrmann helps launch Shaquille O’Neal’s menswear collection at Macy’s Herald Square in New York City on April 12, 2004 (Credit: PNP / WENN)

-While the Nike Air Jordan shoes cost upwards of $200, O’Neal’s range of kid’s shoes starts from as low as $12.70 at Walmart.
+While the Nike Air Jordan shoes cost upwards of $200, O’Neal’s range of kids’ shoes starts at $12.70 at Walmart.
+His shoe line draws inspiration from some of the most coveted sneakers, including Nike Airs and Nike Jordans.

 Some models are practically exact replicas, offering the latest trends to the masses without the high price tag.
-His business model is the polar opposite of fellow NBA legends such as Michael Jordan.
+His business model is the polar opposite of that of fellow NBA legends such as Michael Jordan.

 Taahirah O'Neal, host Shaquille O'Neal, Shareef O'Neal, Shaqir O'Neal, Me'arah O'Neal, and Myles O'Neal attend the Third Annual Hall of Game AwardsTaahirah O’Neal, host Shaquille O’Neal, Shareef O’Neal, Shaqir O’Neal, Me’arah O’Neal, and Myles O’Neal attend the Third Annual Hall of Game Awards hosted by Cartoon Network at Barker Hangar on February 9, 2013, in Santa Monica, California (Credit: Brian To / WENN)

-The Shaq shoe lines focus on replicating designs, instead of prioritizing a luxury price tag.
+The Shaq shoe lines focus on replicating designs instead of prioritizing a luxury price tag.

-SHAQ by Skechers Powershot red and black mid-top athletic basketball sneakerSHAQ by Skechers Powershot red and black mid-top athletic basketball sneaker (Credit: Skechers)
+SHAQ by Skechers “Powershot” in red and black — a mid-top basketball sneaker blending bold design with O’Neal’s signature focus on comfort and affordabilitySHAQ by Skechers “Powershot” in red and black — a mid-top basketball sneaker blending bold design with O’Neal’s signature focus on comfort and affordability (Credit: Skechers)

-The ‘Shaq by Skechers’ collection offers two models – the Durafusion and the Powershot – which stay true to O’Neal’s philosophy of affordable footwear.
+The Shaq by Skechers collection offers two models – the Durafusion and the Powershot – which stay true to O’Neal’s philosophy of affordable footwear.
 Each style retails for $52

 Shaquille O'Neal and Jay-Z attend Michael Rubin's Fanatics Super Bowl Party Shaquille O’Neal and Jay-Z attend Michael Rubin’s Fanatics Super Bowl Party at Loews Miami Beach Hotel on February 1, 2020, in Miami Beach, Florida (Credit: WENN / Instar)

-After hearing the story of how Brittany Keith struggled to find shoes to fit her 13-year-old son’s size 18 feet, O’Neal came to the rescue.
+After hearing how Brittany Keith struggled to find shoes to fit her 13-year-old son’s size 18 feet, O’Neal came to the rescue.
+He purchased ten pairs of shoes for the teenager, recalling the same difficulties he had faced.

 He also disclosed on social media that his father was a source of inspiration after the man reminded him that a basketball career could not last forever and that he needed a separate business.